API credentials

 button at the top right corner and select the desired action from the dropdown.

-The Core API endpoint is read-only, meaning that by using the API you can only the information about the API credentials within the current scope.
+The Core API application endpoint is read-only, meaning that by using the API you can only retrieve the information about the API credentials within the current scope.
 The full set of CRUD operations (create, update, and delete) on all your API credentials are available via the or via the admin Dashboard, as shown in the screenshots below.